codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/build-status.md

  The following embedding options are available:

- * markdown for usage in text files (e.g. `README.MD`),
+ * Markdown for usage in text files (e.g. `README.MD`)
- * plain HTML for normal websites,
+ * Plain HTML for normal websites
- * AsciiDoc for documentation pages, and
+ * AsciiDoc for documentation pages
- * image for any other document type
+ * Image for any other document type

 Copy the snippet in your clipboard.